 - What to do when Disk Utility reports invalid volume directory file count?

-iBoysoft Mac Data Recovery is powerful in hard drive data recovery, especially when your Macintosh hard drive or external hard drive is not showing up or not recognizing on Mac.
-It helps you recover data from unreadable, unmountable, corrupted, and formatted drives.
-Except for hard drives, this software data recovery also works with USB flash drives, memory cards, SD cards, pen drives, CF cards, etc.
+iBoysoft Mac Data Recovery is powerful in hard drive data recovery, especially when your Macintosh hard drive or external hard drive is not recognized on Mac.
+It helps you recover lost data from unreadable, unmountable, corrupted, and formatted drives.
+Except for hard drives, this data recovery software also works with USB flash drives, memory cards, SD cards, pen drives, CF cards, etc.

-To recover data and reformat the corrupted external hard drive:
+To recover lost data and reformat the corrupted external hard drive:

 - 1. Download and install iBoysoft Mac Data Recovery on Mac.

-- When external hard drive is not showing up on Mac due to disk corruption, the data on the drive becomes a great concern.
-To recover and get to your files, iBoysoft Mac Data Recovery is a handy tool.
+- When external hard drive is not showing up normally on Mac due to disk corruption, the data on the drive becomes a great concern.
+To recover and access your files on the unrecognized external hard drive, iBoysoft Mac Data Recovery is a handy tool to help.

 - 2. Scan for lost data on the external hard drive.

-- After launching this program, you can see the unrecognizable/corrupted external hard drive is listed in the main interface.
-To search for your files on this drive, click on Scan to continue.
+- After launching this program, check if you can see the unrecognizable/corrupted external hard drive is listed in the main interface.
+If you can see it, click on Scan to search for your files on this external hard drive.
+If not, you need to send it to data recovery lab.

 - 3. Preview the searching results, choose files you need, and click Recover to get them back.

-- When you can't open the external hard drive on your Mac, you can use the Preview feature of iBoysoft Mac Data Recovery to make sure your documents, photos, music files, videos, and emails are in good condition.
+- When you can't open the external hard drive and access files normally on your Mac, you can use the Preview feature of iBoysoft Mac Data Recovery to see your files.
+It helps to make sure that your documents, photos, music files, videos, and emails are in good condition.

 - 4. Launch Disk Utility and locate the external hard drive from the left sidebar of the window.

-- 5. Select this external hard drive and click the Erase button.
+- 5. Select this unrecognizable external hard drive and click the Erase button.

 - 6. Complete the related information (name, format, scheme), then click Erase to reformat this problematic hard drive.